 Further analysis of the political donations reflects R.D.
 Prabhu is the leading donor, donating $16,000 to numerous candidates, including a donation to Indian American Congressman from Illinois Raja Krishnamoorthi.
 Interestingly, the list includes few new donors including Tara Rachakonda, daughter of R.D.
 Prabhu, donating for the first time, $1,000 to the presidential candidate Senator Cory Booker.
 The $1,000 donation from Tara is the only donation to Senator Booker from the local Indian/Pakistani community.

-The list doesn’t included donations made to candidates through the third party vendors.
+The list doesn’t include donations made to candidates through third-party vendors.